 As for most Windows 7 users, Disk Management is no longer a new partition manager tool.
 It's pre-installed in Windows 7 and users can apply it to manage partition for free.

 - Supports to resize partition, extend, shrink, and even merge partitions for free.

 - Supports to format, delete, create partitions for free.

 - Supports to convert the disk to MBR/GPT.

-Cons: It cannot extend partition when the unallocated space is not behind the target partition.
+Cons: It cannot extend a partition when the unallocated space is not behind the target partition.

-For example, if you try to extend partition E by using the unallocated space before partition E, you will see a warning, which means that if you continue, the basic disk will be converted to dynamic disk.
+For example, try to extend partition E by using the unallocated space before partition E. You will see a warning, which means that if you continue, the basic disk will be converted to a dynamic disk.

 Tutorial: Extend Windows 7 Partition with Unallocated Space using Disk Management